-New Product Parent
+Product Parent

 Name:

-Product Parent Definition: Cancel Continue
+Product Parent Definition: choose a definition 💌

+Cancel Continue

 3. Click in the Parent Definition field and select one from the drop-down list.
 The definition you select formats the next form, the form you fill out to define this parent asset.